Arizona State Parks and Trails is offering funding for grant projects from the State Off-Highway Vehicle Recreation Fund.

 The Land and Water Conservation Fund Act of 1965 (Public Law 88-578) became effective January 1, 1965.
 The Act provides financial assistance to states, their political subdivisions, and Indian tribal governments for the acquisition and development of public outdoor recreation areas and facilities.
 The Land and Water Conservation Fund was established by Congress through Public Law 88-578, as amended, and receives its revenue primarily from the Outer Continental Shelf oil and gas leasing.
 The Land and Water Conservation Fund is not being offered for grants at this time.

 The 112th Congress enacted the Moving Ahead for Progress in the 21st Century Act (MAP-21).
 It leaves the Recreational Trails Program, a Federal-aid program codified in Federal statutes under section 206 of title 23, United States Code (23 U.S.C.
-206) unchanged.
+206), unchanged.
 The program provides funds for all kinds of recreational trail uses, such as pedestrian uses (hiking, running, wheelchair use), bicycling, in-line skating, equestrian use, cross-country skiing, snowmobiling, off-road motorcycling, all-terrain vehicle riding, four-wheel driving, or using other off-road motorized vehicles.
 Each state develops its own procedures to solicit projects from applicants, and to select projects for funding, in response to motorized recreational trail needs within the state.
-The MAP-21 Act provides funding through 2014.
+The MAP-21 Act provided funding through 2014.

 History of OHV Projects (download Excel doc)

 The State OHV Recreation Fund, established in 1991, provides a legislatively set percentage (0.55 percent) of total license taxes on motor vehicle fuel from the Highway User Revenue Fund for OHV management.
 Approximately $1.5 million is available annually through Arizona State Parks for OHV projects.
-In 2009 new OHV legislation was enacted to provide more regulation of OHV usage and additional funds to support law enforcement and facility development.
+In 2009, new OHV legislation was enacted to provide more regulation of OHV usage and additional funds to support law enforcement and facility development.
 All vehicles weighing less than 1,800 pounds and designed primarily for travel over unimproved terrain are required to display an indicia (sticker) distributed through the Department of Motor Vehicles.
 The $25 cost of the sticker is added to the OHV Recreation Fund.
-State Parks receives 60 percent of the money in the Fund for projects.
+State Parks receives 60 percent of the money in the fund for projects.